 Phil Murphy and Others Happy About Cannabis Legalization

-Phil Murphy then thanked the Black and Latino Caucuses and respective chairs Ron Rice (D-Essex) and Nellie Pou (D-Passaic) along with Nick Scutari, Teresa Ruiz, and Assembly members Quijano, Sumter, Wimberly, and “every legislator who either put their names to these bills or who supported it.
-A special shout out to Senate President Steve Sweeney and Assembly Speaker Craig Coughlin, and all members who voted for them in committee and on the floor.
+Phil Murphy thanked the Black and Latino Caucuses and their respective chairs Ron Rice (D-Essex) and Nellie Pou (D-Passaic) along with Senators Nick Scutari (D-Union), Teresa Ruiz (D-Essex), and Assembly members Annette Quijano (D-Union), Shavonda Sumter and Benjie Wimberly (D-Passaic), and “every legislator who either put their names to these bills or who supported it.”

 “New Jersey’s and broken and indefensible marijuana laws which permanently stain the records of many residents and short-circuited their futures and which disproportionately hurt communities of color and failed the meaning of justice at every level, social or otherwise are no more,” Phil Murphy declared.
 “In their place are laws that will usher in a new industry based on equity and will reinvest dollars into communities.”